For small business owners, the word “reviews” is a mixed bag.

 Bing also doesn’t require you to sign any codes of conduct, and they won’t make you change anything about your business unless you violate their reasonable terms of service.

-Of all the sites on this page, Facebook gives you the widest variety of options and functionality.
+Of all the review platforms on this page, Facebook gives you the widest variety of options and functionality.

 With a Facebook page, you can directly address anyone who wants to know more about your business.
 Your customers can also leave you reviews, and if you want to respond, you can either do so publicly or by sending a private message.